filecoin-project/filecoin-docs/docs/reference/README.md

 - [Glif web wallet](https://github.com/openworklabs/filecoin-web-wallet) - **_recommended_** - security-audited web wallet that supports sending & receiving FIL, also integrated with Ledger hardware (uses the audited [filecoin-signing-tools library](https://github.com/Zondax/filecoin-signing-tools) below)
 - [FilSnap MetaMask Plugin](https://filsnap.netlify.app/) - MetaMask has a new plugin system called [Snaps](https://github.com/MetaMask/metamask-snaps-beta/wiki) currently still in beta that developers can try out
 - A Filecoin light wallet example is in the [Filecoin.js library](https://github.com/filecoin-shipyard/filecoin.js)
-- [Filecoin Rosetta Proxy](https://github.com/Zondax/rosetta-filecoin) - [Rosetta](https://www.rosetta-api.org/) is an API standard created by Coinbase for a consistent interface to many chains for wallets and exchanges
+- [Filecoin Rosetta API Proxy](https://github.com/Zondax/rosetta-filecoin) - [Rosetta](https://www.rosetta-api.org/) is an API standard created by Coinbase for a consistent interface to many chains for wallets and exchanges

 ### Other wallets